offen/analyticstxt/draft-ring-analyticstxt.md

 ##### none

-Data is collected no matter the browser settings in use.
+Data is collected even if any of the browser settings listed below are in use.
 This value MUST NOT be used in conjunction with other values.

 ##### do-not-track